CLI · TUI · Apache-2.0 licensed

 Headless & scriptable

-The same pipeline runs non-interactively from an agent — NDJSON progress events, stable error codes, dry runs, idempotency keys.
+The same pipeline runs non-interactively from an agent — step-labelled progress ([3/8] + generation heartbeats), NDJSON events, stable error codes, dry runs, idempotency keys.
 Flip to the view for the command contract.

 Prompt history